cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 }
 ```

-The easiest way to execute a GraphQL query is to use the GraphQL instance
+The easiest way to execute our GraphQL query is to use the GraphQL instance
-embedded in the Hasura web interface.
+embedded in the Hasura web interface, and paste our mutation and the query
+variables into the text areas shown here.

 ![graphql](hasura-graphiql.png)

 ## GraphQL queries

-With the same GraphQL interface, we can run queries such as:
+On the GraphQL interface, we can also run read queries such as:

 ```graphql
 {